Hanqer/smogWeather/README.md

 # smogWeather
-An Android application with java and server with c++ to get location and weather conditions.
+An Android application with java and server with python to get location and weather conditions.